Convention on the International Trade in Endangered Species (CITES) - Definition

-The Convention on International Trade in Endangered Species (CITES) is defined as a multilateral pact or treaty focused on safeguarding the safety of endangered plants and animals.
-CITES is also called the Washington convention, governments of many countries reached this international agreement not to threaten the survival of wild animals and plants.
+The Convention on International Trade in Endangered Species (CITES), also known as the the Washington Convention, is defined as a multilateral pact or treaty focused on safeguarding the safety of endangered plants and animals.

 A Little More on What is the Convention on the International Trade in Endangered Species or CITES